SunDocker/DataBaseSystem/建模与设计/模式分解存在的问题及解决/README.md

 -   Decompose further into more subsets
 -   Decompose directly more subsets

-## Remaining Function Dependency Decomposition and Its Testing Algorithm
+## Remaining Functional Dependency Decomposition and Its Testing Algorithm

 ### 1 Definition